 Though Pakistan is already a NATO ally, the above conditions would also apply to Pakistan, based on reports linking Pakistan’s ISI to terrorist organizations.
 However, Pakistan has shown its renewed commitment to the fight against terrorism since 2014.
 This was also noted by former NATO military chief, General Petr Pavel in 2017.
 The recognition of Pakistan’s actions by a sitting NATO Chief is a considerably significant victory for Pakistan in the global anti-terrorism fight.

 - Are you Kashmiri?
 (Born, raised or ethnically Kashmiri)

 - What is your religion?
-(Islam, Hinduism, or Buddist)
+(Islam, Hinduism, or other)

-- Do you reside in Pakistan Azad Kashmir or Indian Administered Kashmir (Ladakh included)?
+- Do you reside in Pakistan Azad Kashmir or Indian Administered Kashmir, which includes Ladakh?

 - Should Kashmir be a part of India, Pakistan or Independent but associated with which country India or Pakistan?
 Why?

 - Is there a need for democracy in Kashmir?

 The implementation of this referendum is needed as per the words of Raheel Sharif.